Gertrude Tyrrell

-Gertrude Tyrrell (died 28 May 1541) was a 16th century English noblewoman.
+Gertrude Tyrrell (died 28 May 1541) was a 16th-century English noblewoman.

 Life

 Conflicting evidence exists as to her parents.
-In some sources she is said to have been the daughter of Sir John Tyrrell (died 28 February 1541) of Little Warley Hall, Essex, the eldest son and heir of Humphrey Tyrrell, esquire, by his second wife Elizabeth Walwin, the daughter of John Walwin, esquire, of Longford, Herefordshire.
-However neither a daughter, Gertrude, nor a son-in-law Sir William Petre, nor Petre grandchildren are mentioned in his will dated 20 February 1541.
+In some sources, she is said to have been the daughter of John Tyrrell (died 28 February 1541) of Little Warley Hall, Essex, the eldest son and heir of Humphrey Tyrrell, by his second wife Elizabeth Walwin, the daughter of John Walwin, of Longford, Herefordshire.
+However neither a daughter, Gertrude, nor a son-in-law ir William Petre, nor Petre grandchildren are mentioned in his will dated 20 February 1541.

 Gertrude's mother is said in some sources to have been Anne Norris, daughter of Edward Norris of Yattendon by his wife Frideswide Lovell, and granddaughter of William Norreys and Joan de Vere, daughter of John de Vere, 12th Earl of Oxford.
-However the will of Sir John Tyrrell's widow, Anne, dated 16 July 1552 and proved in 1562, indicates that she was not Anne Norrys, and that Sir John Tyrrell (died 28 February 1541) had two wives, both named Anne; as King points out 'it is manifest from his will, that at the time of her marriage with him she was the widow of John Hopton, by whom she had a daughter Elizabeth'.
-In her own will Dame Anne Tyrrell mentions only her son, Maurice Tyrrell, and her daughter Elizabeth (née Hopton), then the wife of Sir John Perient (died 1551), Auditor of the Court of Wards and Liveries.
+However, the will of John Tyrrell's widow, Anne, dated 16 July 1552 and proved in 1562, indicates that she was not Anne Norrys, and that John Tyrrell (died 28 February 1541) had two wives, both named Anne; as King points out "it is manifest from his will, that at the time of her marriage with him she was the widow of John Hopton, by whom she had a daughter Elizabeth".
+In her own will Anne Tyrrell mentions only her son, Maurice Tyrrell, and her daughter Elizabeth (née Hopton), then the wife of John Perient (died 1551), Auditor of the Court of Wards and Liveries.

 Marriage and issue

-In 1533 she became the first wife of William Petre of Ingatestone Hall, Essex, with whom she had two daughters:
+In 1533 Tyrrell became the first wife of William Petre of Ingatestone Hall, Essex, with whom she had two daughters: